10 places to search for creative jobs in the UK

 7. Arts Jobs

-Many moons ago, The Arts Council launched Arts Jobs, the destination for all creative industry-related jobs, from crafts, combined arts, film, photography to museum and gallery-related jobs and internships.
+Many moons ago, Arts Council England launched Arts Jobs, the destination for all creative industry-related jobs, from crafts, combined arts, film, photography to museum and gallery-related jobs and internships.
 All you have to do is select your preferences and get started.

 See what’s available here.